PDPA Regulations For Businesses In Singapore

 5: Accuracy

-Businesses must make every reasonable effort to ensure that the personal data they collect is accurate and complete when that data is used to make decisions that affect the individual to whom the data relates or when that data is to be disclosed to another organization.
+Businesses must make every reasonable effort to ensure that the personal data they collect is accurate and complete when used to make decisions that affect the individual to whom the data relates or when it is to be disclosed to another organization.

 6: Protection

-To secure any sensitive data which is obtained, appropriate protection measures must be placed in place.
+Appropriate protection measures must be taken to secure any sensitive data obtained.
 This must include, where applicable, technical, organizational, and any other actions.

 7: Retention